Departments

 Membership

 The Board of Review is comprised of a three (3) member board.
-Each Board member must be registered electors of the City and own real property in the City.
-One third of the Board is appointed each year by City Council to a three-year term expiring on December 1.
+Each Board member must be a registered elector of the City and own real property in the City.
+One-third of the Board is appointed each year by City Council to a three-year term expiring on December 1.

 March Board of Review Timeline